PhD positions

 Where will you study.
 If accepted into the PhD program, you will become a PhD student in a chemistry program at the Faculty of Natural Sciences (FNS) and Comenius University (CU).
 CU is the largest and most prestigious university in Slovakia (https://uniba.sk/en/).
 It is located in the capital of Slovakia, Bratislava.
 The PhD program is typically a four-year program with first two years including coursework and last two years focusing exclusively on research.
 Although, the PhD program is organizationally located at the FNS, students can take courses at other departments, faculties and institutions including courses in physics, engineering, computer sciences and others.
 The studies will be conducted in English language.

 Where will you perform research.
-The research will be performed at an EU financed, newly established Laboratory for Advanced Materials (LAM), located in a modern, recently built Comenius University Science Park (https://cusp.uniba.sk), under the direction of Dr. Milan Sykora (European Research Area (ERA) Chair).
+The research will be performed at a newly established Laboratory for Advanced Materials (LAM), located in a modern, recently built Comenius University Science Park (https://cusp.uniba.sk), under the direction of Dr. Milan Sykora (European Research Area (ERA) Chair).
 At LAM you will be a member of a multi-disciplinary research team of chemists, physicists and material scientists and will apply and develop modern experimental methods for preparation and characterization of nanomaterials and other advanced materials.
 The working language at LAM is English.
 You will have an opportunity to collaborate with research teams from top research institutions in EU and USA.

 Financial support: The students admitted to the PhD program at Comenius University are awarded competitive monthly stipend to cover their living expenses, guaranteed for the duration of the study for the students in good standing.